Elwell/EnvMon/README.md

 Publishers / Sensors
 --------------------
-I'm using Wemos (ESP8266 nodemcu) based modules for convenience (they already have microUSB and voltage regulators attached) together with DHT22 shields for temp/humidity.
+I'm using Wemos (ESP8266 nodemcu - see http://wemos.cc/ for details) based modules for convenience (they already have microUSB and voltage regulators attached) together with DHT22 shields for temp/humidity.
 Please note that you'll need to include mqtt support when you build the firmware, you'll also need luatool and esptool to upload files and flash new firmware.

 Not included here is my init.lua, as it contains the wifi connection info.
 A sanitized one is pasted below:
 ```lua